Don’t we all want to be on Google’s first page? Maybe even the first place? There probably isn’t a website owner out there who doesn’t dream of it.

 The process of exploring a website and its content is called crawling.
 It’s what the Googlebot does to understand what your posts and pages are all about.

 The phase after that is called indexing.
 It means if your content has been deemed worthy by the snarky little robot, it is then processed and added to the Google index.
 This index, in turn, feeds into the search results.

 Why Isn’t My Site Indexed By Google?

-The first step to see whether your site has popped up on Google’s radar is typing site:yourdomain.com into the Google search bar (naturally, exchange yourdomain.com with your actual domain).
+The first step in checking to see whether your site has been indexed by Google is to site:yourdomain.com into the Google search bar (naturally, exchange yourdomain.com with your actual domain).

 This will show you all the pages under your domain that Google has on their index.
 If the results are completely empty, that means the search engine is either completely oblivious of your content or something is going on with your site that keeps it from being indexed.

 - There are problems with your server such as technical issues or faulty configuration